- The Program

 You'll need to make sure that all of your materials (including letters of recommendation) are in by the due date and identify a couple of faculty members with whom you'd like to perform research.

 BEFORE you fill out the application, you ought to take some time to figure out what sort of research you are interested in, and identify a couple of faculty members you'd like to perform research with.
 This is one of the most important aspects of the process.
 You don't have to have a project outlined-you and your faculty mentor will do this together-but if you are accepted, the first thing we'll do is match you up with a particular faculty member so you can start discussing things even before you arrive.
 That's a good way to get a head start so that your time at Tech will be interesting and productive.

-Notification of acceptance will be late February or early March.
+Notification of acceptance will be in early March.
 All students who are offered a position at this REU Site have until March 15th or later to accept or reject the offer.
 Funding for this REU site is provide by the National Science Foundation’s Division of Ocean Science's located in Arlington, VA.
 The NSF contact for this program is Elizabeth Rom.
 NSF does not handle REU applications; please contact each REU site directly for application information.

 If you have any questions about the program or the application process, please email the REU Coordinator at firstname.lastname@example.org